shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

   return require('../assets/data/restaurants.json');
 }
 ```

+We prepared some data for you.
+Create `app/assets` folder, which will keep the assets for application part of your extension.
+Download [this](/docs/coming-soon) `zip`, extract it and copy its content to `app/assets`.
+It contains `data/restaurants.json` file with restaurants data and `img/` folder with images for these restaurants.

 Implement `render` method that will use `ListView`. `ListView` accepts 2 properties: `dataSource` and `renderRow` which defines function rendering each row in the `ListView` component.